youpiwaza/ansible-install-web-server/nomenclature-and-folder-tree.md

 #### Named volumes

-TYPE-TECHNO/SUB_CLIENT_URI-DESCRIPTION
+TYPE-TECHNO---SUB--CLIENT-URI--EXT---DESCRIPTION

 Examples:

-- core-traefik-logs
+- core---traefik-logs
-- dev-spongebob_com-database
+- client---dev--spongebob--com---database
-- prod-spongebob_com-database
+- client---spongebob--com---database
-- prod-sub_spongebob_com-database
+- client---sub--spongebob-other-website--com---database

-Ex: for traefik logs, they are stored in /home/logs/traefik.log in the core-traefik-logs named volume.
+Ex: for traefik logs, they are stored in /home/logs/traefik.log in the core---traefik-logs named volume.

+Note: Folders populated in named volume are described in relative docker-compose .yml files, used to start the container.

 #### Volumes recommandations